Case Study: ETH 5-min Price Prediction with Allora Network

 • A third example where accurate price forecasting can be utilized is within DCA strategies.
 Current DCA strategies operate in a linear fashion by acquiring a set amount of an asset at regular intervals, while more sophisticated strategies may also incorporate limit orders which can also purchase an asset based on increases or decreases to price in a reactive manner.
 Accurate price forecasts for an asset provide DCA strategies to become more sophisticated and dynamic by leveraging forecasts for various time intervals (e.g. 5-min, 1-hour, 24-hours, 72-hours, and 1-week) to determine the most optimal time to acquire an asset while also dynamically varying the amount of a user’s overall capital to allocate to a specific purchase, based on the forecasted future price.
 An example of this would be, a DCA strategy receiving forecasts that indicate while an asset’s price is predicted to increase over the next 24 hours, the 72-hour forecast indicates that the asset will retrace to below its current price slightly further into the future.
 This allows the strategy to purchase a small amount of the asset at its current price as a hedge against the forecast being incorrect, but retain more capital for a larger purchase 72-hours into future when the price is forecasted to be lower.
 This enhanced DCA strategy ultimately allows the user to acquire more of their desired asset once the strategy has concluded its purchases.

 • The final example we will cover is trading strategies.
-Having accurate forecasts for the future price of an asset allows for the creation of automated strategies which trade a single or multiple assets with a high precision as well as simultaneously execute advanced risk management strategies such as hedging.
+Having accurate forecasts for the future price of an asset allows for the creation of automated strategies which trade a single asset or multiple assets with a high precision as well as simultaneously execute advanced risk management strategies such as hedging.
 These trading strategies can either be directional or delta neutral in nature.
 While algorithmic trading has historically been limited to sophisticated participants such as market makers, highly accurate feeds that provide forecasts for the future price of an asset via the Allora Network allows anyone to build bespoke trading strategies which leverage artificial intelligence to autonomously operate around the clock 24 hours a day, 7 days a week.

 Contact Us